-According to the 2018 SHMP, severe winter weather presents one of the greatest threats to life of any hazard in Montana.
+Severe winter weather presents one of the greatest threats to life of any hazard in Montana.
 Statistics on winter deaths are difficult to obtain, but nationwide there are on average 100 lives directly and indirectly lost to winter weather, more than lightning, hurricanes, or tornadoes.
 Winter storms are considered to be deceptive killers because most deaths are indirectly related to the storm.
 People die in traffic accidents on snow- or ice-covered roads, from hypothermia due to prolonged exposure to cold, and from heart attacks due to overexertion.